robertdebock/ansible-probe/README.md

 Ansible Probe
 =============

-Run molecule on many combinations to generate a list of working (and not working) combinations.
+Use molecule with many distributions to generate that `platforms` part in `meta/main.yml`.

 Usage
 -----